 Principles and practices of professional turfgrass managers of lawn, sports turf, and golf courses.
 Selection of improved cultivars, construction of specialized turf areas, fertilizer program development, equipment selection, insect, disease and weed management.
-S and Maintenance 4 credits
+S scheduling, equipment management, records and budgets and irrigation system management will be covered.
+Golf course design and construction, maintenance building and workshop design and operation will also be covered.
+Students will take an active role in the day to day operations of the college's turf lab as part of their lab work.
+F